Five Dollar Wrench

 "Another tech-nerd, Claire.
 No harm, no foul."

 "This is stupid.
-Let's go someplace that accepts Bitcoin.
+Let's find a place that accepts Bitcoin.
 Let the marks come to us."

 An hour later, we were at a bar in Calumet City called Smitty's.
-They had a Bitcoin ATM next to a dartboard and a mirror, presumably so anybody at the ATM can see if they're in danger of getting hit by a dart.
+They had a Bitcoin ATM next to a dartboard and a mirror, presumably so anybody at the ATM can see if they're about to get hit by a dart.

 I was at the bar, ordering a drink, when Claire found a mark.

 She said, "Don't make it obvious when you look, but there's a guy walking this way.
-Stupidly skinny jeans.
-Glasses.
+Skinny jeans.
+Chunky glasses.
 He just put a couple hundred bucks into the Bitcoin ATM.
 I got this.
 You can split.
 I'll text you if I get anywhere."

 Alas, Skinny Jeans was not to be.
 He said he had a boyfriend, which meant even if he could be inspired to cheat, Claire wasn't his type.